Skip to main content

 Protection:

-1. Use hardware wallet (Ledger, Trezor) for large amounts
+1. Use hardware wallet (like Trezor) for large amounts

 2. Never share private key